 CO2 laser resurfacing has been successfully used to treat wrinkles and scars as well as other benign skin growths such as warts, birthmarks, rhinophyma (enlarged oil glands on the nose), and other skin conditions.

-Erbium laser resurfacing is designed to remove superficial and moderately deep lines and wrinkles on the face and should require only local anesthetic.
-This laser can also be used on your hands, neck, or chest.
+Erbium laser resurfacing is designed to remove superficial and moderately deep lines and wrinkles on your face and should require only local anesthetic.
+This laser can also be used on your hands, neck or chest.
 One of the benefits of erbium laser resurfacing is minimal injury of surrounding tissue.
-This laser causes minimal side effects, such as swelling, bruising and redness, so your recovery time should be more rapid.
+This laser causes fewer side effects than CO2 lasers, such as swelling, bruising and redness, so your recovery time should be more rapid.

 What can be expected during and after laser skin resurfacing?